left-alert-chaos/PhantomScript/README.md

 - Run `.\main.exe <file>`
 - Run like a normal Python script and enter the file to execute when prompted.

+**It's probably better to use the script than the binary since the binary isn't updated as often.**

 ## All Commands/Syntax
 ### Type declarations
 - Nums: just type a number as its own word.